-Four Reasons the U.S. Deficit Is Out of Control
+The Three Reasons the US Deficit Is Out of Control

 Three Reasons for the Current Budget Deficit

-Most people blame the deficits on entitlement programs.
-But that's only half the story.
+Many people blame the deficits on entitlement programs.
+But that's not supported by the budget.
 These enormous deficits are the result of three factors.

 First, the attacks on 9/11 led to the War on Terror.
-That almost doubled annual military spending.
+It's added $2 trillion to the debt since 2001.
+It almost doubled annual military spending.
 It rose from $437.4 billion in 2003 to a peak of $855.1 billion in 2011.
 That includes the defense department budget and off-budget emergency spending.
 It also includes spending for departments that support defense, such as Homeland Security, the Department of Veterans Affairs, and the National Nuclear Security Administration.

 The Trump administration will set new records of defense spending.
 It is estimated to reach $874.4 billion in FY 2018 and $886 billion in FY 2019.
 Trump wants the additional funding to fight ISIS.
 Congress also granted a two-year reprieve from sequestration for military spending.